 Visionary is proud to host local artists’ work in store, alongside eyewear from independent frame lines.

 We want to tell you about them and have you experience their art firsthand.
 Pay us a visit and see…while helping you see even better with our top rated doctors and opticians!
-We’ll start with our very own Matt and Brian:

-Brian Estep is a multi-media artist and drag queen based here in Chicago.
+You know him, you love to be styled by him.
+Our very own Brian Estep is a multi-media artist and drag queen based here in Chicago.
 His creativity extends from drag and special effects makeup to drawing and acrylic painting, but doesn’t want to stop there.
 He finds inspiration in television, film and even optical design.
 He brings his artistic vision to all of our window displays, and we are proud to have several of his paintings adorning the walls inside!

-Current featured Artist: Aaron Wooten
+Intermittent Featured Artist: Aaron Wooten

-I picked up painting about ten years ago as a hobby.
+From Aaron: I picked up painting about ten years ago as a hobby.
 I paint cityscapes, political cartoons, portraits, pretty girls and nudes.
 I’ve been featured in The New York Times, Chicago Reader, Art & Beyond and a number of other national and international arts magazines and journals.
 I have contributed to the Chicago area art scene for nine years.

 My work focuses on the theme of nostalgia.
 I do this in a number of ways.
 With my cityscapes and figures and portraits I reflect on photos of the past, bygone styles, dead celebrities and with the use of vintage maude colors.
 By working with acrylic on canvas I allow the roughness of the paint and the grids of the canvas to show through.